 Step #2: Place Eggs Into the Water

-Place eggs into the container one at a time.
+Place eggs in bowl of water one at a time.
 Make sure the eggs you’ll test are uncracked.
 Cracked eggs are best tossed away or fed back to hens.

 Step #3: Examine the Results

-When you dip the egg in the bucket of water, three things can happen.
+When you dip the egg into water, three things can happen.

 If egg floats: